-Despite the sea of white that I saw when I walked into my kitchen for the first time, it was an amazing kitchen.
+Despite the sea of white that I saw when I walked into my kitchen for the first time, it was an amazing space.

-My mom compared it to a farmhouse kitchen because it was its own separate room unlike most kitchens nowadays where they open to a family room.
+My mom compared it to a farmhouse kitchen because it was its own separate room unlike most kitchens today where they open up to a family room.

-Which was exactly what I was looking for originally but over the years, I have embraced this kitchen immediately.
+Which actually was exactly what I was looking for originally but over the years, I have embraced this kitchen with all of my being.

-So the first room we painted that summer we moved in was the kitchen.
+So it makes sense that the first room we painted that summer we moved in was the kitchen.

 Because if I was gonna spend a lot of time in this room, it needed to be any color other than white.

-We picked this teal color, I wish I could remember the name but it was almost 8 years ago.
+We picked this teal color, I wish I could remember the name but it was almost eight years ago.

 This is what our kitchen looked like with the teal:

-And as much great light as we got in this room, this color really dragged down the kitchen.
+And as much great natural light, as we got in this room, this color really dragged down the kitchen.

 Especially in the winter months.

 The one great thing about this color is that it made the white appliances look better if that’s even possible.

 I have wanted to paint this kitchen many times over the years.

-At one point, I wanted to paint it red.
+At one point, I even wanted to paint it red.

 But thought that would make it even darker and we wanted to go in the other direction.

 Then this summer, I stumbled upon a color by Benjamin Moore called Revere Pewter and it was life-changing.

-And then I stumbled upon this color on a fave blog of mine:
+And then I stumbled upon this color on a favorite blog of mine: